ntumitolab/Mitochondrial-Network-Model/README.md

 # Mitochondrial Network Model

-1. `main.py`
+1. `run.py`
    Main program to run the fitting process.
-   Use multiprocessing to speed up.
+   Multiprocessing is used to speed up.

 2. `KLDivergence.py` / `KLDivergence_update.py`
    Functions of KLD and KDE.